bryaneduarr/turbostack/packages/ui/README.md

 This will add the component in [src/components](./src/components/) directory with the component's code and styles based on the configuration inside [components.json](./components.json).

-### Creating Custom Components
+## Adding a Custom Components with Shadcn UI

-You can also create custom composite components using existing Shadcn components following these steps:
+You can also create custom components using existing Shadcn components following these steps:

 1. Create a new file in [src/components/](./src/components/) directory.